White Castle Comes to San Pedro and Other Craziness

-The second thing I am planning is whether to take the 8:00 am or 9:00 am Tropic flight to this years Volunteer awards ceremony at the Radisson in Belize City tomorrow.
+The second thing I am planning is whether to take the 8:00 am or 9:00 am Tropic flight to this year’s Volunteer awards ceremony at the Radisson in Belize City tomorrow.
 If I go early I can get a Spoonaz cafe breakfast on the way to the hotel.

-This marks my 3rd year of ceremony attendance and the Governor General of Belize Sir Colville Young will be attending like he was for the first one.
+This marks my 3rd year of ceremony attendance and the Governor General of Belize Sir Colville Young will be attending as he did for the first one.
 I loved his silver chopsticks parable to encourage us to help one another get ahead instead of being petty and self-serving.
 When I shook his hand and watched his face as he presented my volunteer of the year award, I could feel he genuinely cared and his sincerity matched his story.

 To this day I sometimes take myself back to those moments and remind myself of the importance to stick with the cause in spite of the challenges.
 I know the community rewards will be great in the end.

 Back to the Cadillac Catamaran 😀 Here are 3 colorful pictures that describe the ride on either of the Ecologic Cats.
 First: I have not met one person that did not love their aquatic adventure.
 Second: (also portrayed in the featured image above) – Everyone loves the freedom of kicking back on the water and enjoying nature on the Caribbean Sea as the sun sets.
 Third: setting sail makes it a special time.
 It gives you the same feeling you feel inside as when you watch a really good movie… only better because this time you are living it.